 These homes had an average size of just over 1700 square feet with an average of 3.5 bedrooms and 1.7 full bathrooms; 19 (~56%) of them had at least one half bathroom.
 On average, the homes under deposit as of October 3rd were active on the market for about 97 days, just a little over 3 months.
 However, the median listing duration was only 57 days, or a little under 2 months.

 Closing transactions were completed for 39 homes last month in September.
 That brought the total for the 3rd quarter to 102 and the total for 2016 so far to 275.

-For the 39 homes that closed in September, the average closing price was a bit under $325,00 with $245,000 as the median closing price.
-And the average closing price/square foot was about $165.00 where the $153.00 was the median.
-The average # of days for which these homes were listed was 70, and the median value was 51.
+For the 39 homes that closed in September, the average closing price was a bit under $325,000 with $245,000 as the median closing price.
+The average closing price/square foot was about $165.00 where the $153.00 was the median.
+The average number of days for which these homes were listed was 70, and the median value was 51.

 The average living area for these 39 homes was about 1850 square feet with the median at 1600 square feet.
 They had an average of 3.4 bedrooms and 2 full bathrooms; 16 (~41%) of them had at least one half-bathroom.